-The Carolina Chickadee is a small grayish bird with a black cap and throat.
-They usually occur in small flocks that forage for insects and seeds as they chatter and move through woodlands and park-like habitats.
+They usually occur in small flocks that forage for insects and seeds as they chatter and move through woodlands and park-like habitats and are common visitors to backyard bird feeders.
 This species uses its excellent memory to recall where it keeps hidden bits of food.

 Scientific name: Cyanocitta cristata